alidanial7/backup-scripts/README.md

 - [ ] Docker Swarm backup
 - [ ] VM backup support
 - [ ] Configuration management backup

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/NewBackupScript`)
-3. Commit your changes (`git commit -m 'Add new backup script for X'`)
-4. Push to the branch (`git push origin feature/NewBackupScript`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-If you encounter any issues or have questions, please:

-- Open an issue in the GitHub repository
-- Contact the maintainers at support@example.com

 ## 🙏 Acknowledgments